risk-first/website/menagerie/Process-Risk.md

  - break [Sign Offs](Sign-Off) down into bite-size chunks of risk that are acceptable to those doing the sign-off.
  - Agree far-in-advance the sign-off criteria.
 As discussed in [Risk Theory](Evaluating-Risk), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the _criteria_ than it is to get the sign-off.

-### Software Processes

-tbd

-tbd. processes as a response to legal environment.

 ## Evolution Of Process